 - Bachelor degree in any field of study with a minimum undergraduate GPA of 3.0 must be completed prior to starting the program - GRE with minimum mean percentile rank of 33% across all three sections.
 If the undergraduate GPA is 3.5 or greater or if the applicant has a master's degree with a GPA of at least 3.0, the Graduate Record Examination (GRE) is not required. - Prerequisite Courses: Biology (3 semester or 4 quarter credits).
 Human Anatomy and Physiology (6 semester or 8 quarter credits).
+Lab required, however, if Anatomy and Physiology are taken as separate courses, we require a lab for Anatomy but not Physiology.)
 Introduction to Psychology (3 semester or 4 quarter credits).
 Abnormal Psychology (3 semester or 4 quarter credits).
 Introduction to Sociology or Anthropology (3 semester or 4 quarter credits).
 Lifespan human development: met by either a B- or better in a lifespan human development course (3 semester or 4 quarter credits) that covers human development from birth to death or a B- or better in both a child development (3 semester or 4 quarter credits) course and a gerontology/psychology of aging course (3 semester or 4 quarter credits).
 Medical Terminology (course or competency test). - Three letters of recommendation - Writing sample